staaky/voila/README.md

 Its API is inspired by [imagesLoaded](http://imagesloaded.desandro.com).
 Voilà extends this by adding useful methods like `abort()` and support for `naturalWidth/Height` in all browsers, making it compatible with IE6 and IE7.

-Voilà also comes with an alternative loading method that allows callbacks to be used as soon as naturalWidth/Height are available, even while images are still rendering.
+Voilà uses a polling method that triggers callbacks as soon as `naturalWidth` is available.
+This makes it faster than methods that wait for `onload` to fire.

 ## Install